karimbahgat/maponyms/README.md

 ## Installation

-This library requires opencv for image segmentation, and mapocr and its dependencies for text recognition.
+This library requires PIL, numpy, opencv, colormath, shapely, and mapocr and its dependencies for text recognition.

 In addition, maponyms relies on a local sqlite database of gazetteer names to use for geocoding.
 This database must be created as follows: